Home Articles Top 10 Hoisin Sauce Substitutes

 9. Miso Paste, Mustard, and Raisins

-Traditional hoisin sauce is made with miso paste to thicken and deepen the sauce.
-It’s also the reason it’s so umami-rich and flavorful.
+Traditional hoisin sauce is made with miso paste to thicken and deepen the flavors.

-So, if you combine the miso with a few pantry staples, you’ll have yourself a tasty homemade hoisin!
+So, if you combine miso with a few pantry staples, you’ll have yourself a tasty homemade hoisin!

-This recipe calls for raisins for chewy sweetness, which I find super helpful since we all have raisins on hand right?
+This recipe calls for raisins for chewy sweetness, which I find super helpful since we all have raisins on hand, right?

-• 1 cup of Raisins (soaked in water for 1 hour to soften)
+• 1 cup of raisins (soaked in water for 1 hour to soften)

-• 1 1/4 cups of Water
+• 1 1/4 cups of water

-• 1 tablespoon of Sesame Oil
+• 1 tablespoon of sesame oil

-• 1 teaspoon of Miso Paste
+• 1 teaspoon of miso paste

-• 1 teaspoon of Mustard
+• 1 teaspoon of mustard

-• 2 cloves of Garlic
+• 2 cloves of garlic

-• 1/2 teaspoon of Crushed Red Peppers
+• 1/2 teaspoon of crushed red peppers

-Then, combine the raisins with the water, miso paste, mustard, garlic, and sesame oil in a food processor.
+Soak the raisins in warm water to rehydrate.
+Then, blend them with water, miso paste, mustard, garlic, and sesame oil in a food processor.

 Add in some Asian hot sauce like Sriracha or chili paste for even more flavor.